adamsoliev/bearblog/database_storage/blogpost.md

 In `libaio`, asynchrony is handled in the kernel.
 You call `io_submit()` to queue one or more requests; the call returns immediately while the kernel executes the I/O. You later call `io_getevents()` to collect completions. `libaio` is almost always used with `O_DIRECT` to avoid the extra copy through the page cache.
 In this case, the effective cost is two system calls per I/O request: one to submit and one to get completions.

-`io_uring` introduces submission and completion ring buffers shared between the application and the kernel.
-This removes the metadata-copy overhead that POSIX and libaio pay by default.
-The main modes of operation are shown below. [^14].
+`io_uring` is a new Linux I/O interface designed to be easy and efficient to use.
+It introduces a submission and completion queue pair that an application can use to communicate with the kernel for doing I/O. This means no metadata-copy overhead that POSIX and libaio pay by default.
+Its main modes of operation are shown below. [^14].

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/io_uring_modes.png?raw=true" alt="first example" style="border: 0px solid black; width: 60%; height: auto;">